-The building replaces the defunct Complex Experimental Station that was established in the mid-20th century.
-As an Experimental Agricultural Center, unique grape hybrids were created here.
+The building replaces the defunct Experimental Agricultural Center where unique grape hybrids were once created.

-Early Melnik or Melnik 55, a hybrid crossing of Broadleaf Melnik and Valdiguie, a French grape varietal, was created here.
+Established in the mid-20th century, this was where early Melnik, or Melnik 55, was created as a hybrid of Broadleaf Melnik and Valdiguie, a French grape varietal.

-Other crossings like, Melnishki Rubin, Melnik Jubilee 1300, Melnik 82, Sandanski Misket and others were all created here.
+Other crossings such as Melnishki Rubin, Melnik Jubilee 1300, Melnik 82, and Sandanski Misket were all created here.

-After 1989 and with the effects of post-communism, the Experimental Wine Cellar stopped functioning.
+After 1989, the Experimental Wine Cellar stopped functioning.

 The only thing preserved from the previous winery is a unique underground cellar for storing and aging wines at a constant natural temperature of 14 ºC (57.2 °F).

-Grapes for the white wines come from central Bulgaria as well as from the grape growing areas near the Black Sea.
-Only the grapes for the red wines come from the surrounding villages.
+Grapes for the white wines come from central Bulgaria as well as from the grape-growing areas near the Black Sea.
+Only the grapes for the red wines come from the surrounding Bulgarian villages.

 Modern equipment is used at each step of wine production.
 Harvesting is done by hand and depending on the varieties, wines age either in steel or oak barrels.

-As we winding down our tour, we were amused to see a photo from the winery owner of Francois Hollande, ex-French President drinking a glass of Sintica Melnik 55.
+As we were winding down our tour, we were amused to see a photo from the winery owner of François Hollande, ex-French President drinking a glass of Sintica Melnik 55.

 Wine Tasting at Sintica Winery

-We loved this wine accompanied with grilled meats.
-The notes of black cherry and plum and a velvety aftertaste were exceptional and this quickly became one of our favorite Melnik 55 wines.
+The notes of black cherry and plum and a velvety aftertaste were exceptional, and this quickly became one of our favorite Melnik 55 wines.